dosimont/dosimont.github.io/_posts/2015-12-09-tutorial-bsc-suite.markdown

 ## Compile the BT application

 First, download the NAS Parallel Benchmark.
 We'll use the version [3.3.1](http://www.nas.nasa.gov/assets/npb/NPB3.3.1.tar.gz).
 Copy the archive on your MareNostrum account.

-    scp NPB3.3.1.tar.gz {user}@dt01.bsc.es:~
+  cp NPB3.3.1.tar.gz {user}@dt01.bsc.es:~

+Connect to your account.

+  ssh {user}@mn1.bsc.es

+Extract the files from the archive.

+  tar -xzf NP3.3.1.tar.gz

+We'll work with the MPI version.

+  cd NPB3.3.1/NPB3.3-MPI/

+We have to set the good compiler for fortran in NASPB configuration files.

+  cd config
+  cp make.def.template make.def

+Open make.def with your favorite editor, and change `MPIF77 = f77` by `MPIF77 = mpif77`

+Now, let's compile BT, for 4 processes, class A.

+  cd ..
+  make BT NPROCS=4 CLASS=A